htmfilho/htmfilho.github.io/_drafts/2019-11-27-working-canada.md

 ![My Arduino and RaspberryPI setup](/images/posts/arduino-raspberrypi-setup.jpg)

-I had no previous experience, no future plans, and no ambition to work on Internet of Things, but when I recently decided to do a career move I didn't expect to do a career shift as well.
-But it happened and I'm loving it!
+I had no previous experience, no future plans, and no ambition to work on Internet of Things, but then they believed me and they are about to get the work done.

 <!-- more -->